Happy 10th Anniversary HHIA!

 Our Blanketing Philosophy - We blanket horses in cold rains and under 20 degrees (the point at which horses have to each more to stay warm).
 Your horse will need a waterproof blanket.
 Most of our horses prefer medium weight.

 Fencing - Fencing is mostly polyrope and electric wire.
-We are upgrading from barbed wire.
+The polyrope/electric wire fencing pattern we use began in spring 2020 and is hard for horses to break through, but elastic enough to keep them safe if they try to tangle with the fence.
+We are becoming known for keeping "escape artists" in the pastures where they belong.
+We are upgrading our perimeter fence from barbed wire.
 The remaining barbed wire on the property is so old that it is no longer sharp.

 Salt Access - Horses are given 24-7 access to loose salt.

 HHIA is uniquely prepared for record level flooding, which is becoming more frequent in Saint Louis.
 We are situated in a valley significantly above and away from the flood plains.
 We experience runoff during rain events that clears within a few hours after the event rather than settling and sitting on our property.

 We are an established evacuation point for other farms in the area that experience flooding themselves.
 With the sheer size of our property and the fact that our pastures are divided by a center ridge, we are able to temporarily accommodate another horse herd during flood events.